actris-cloudnet/cloudnet-processing/README.md

 |:----------|:---------------------------------------------------------------------------------------------------------------------------------|
 | `command` | Command to execute.
 Must be one of `freeze`, `process`, `model`, `me`, `plot`, or `qc`.
 Commands are detailed [here](#commands). |

 General arguments.
-These arguments are available for all commands.
+These arguments are available for most commands.
 The arguments must be issued before the command argument.

 | Short | Long         | Default           | Description                                                                        |
 |:------|:-------------|:------------------|:-----------------------------------------------------------------------------------|